PeCatch-Artifact/PeCatch-Artifact/README.md

     - ```result.xlsx```:
         the results of PeCatch, Slither, GasSaver and python-solidity-optimizer
-    - ```gas impact-bugs``` folder: patches of the 8 bugs our tool found for each pattern.
+    - ```gas impact-bugs``` folder: patches of the 8 bugs used to calculate gas impact.

 ## Getting Started